webaware/gravityforms-eway/readme.txt

 * you need to install the [Gravity Forms](http://webaware.com.au/get-gravity-forms) plugin
 * you need an SSL/TLS certificate for your hosting account
 * you need an account with eWAY
-* this plugin uses eWAY's [Rapid API Direct Payments](https://eway.io/features/api-rapid-api) and [Recurring Payments XML API](https://www.eway.com.au/features/payments-recurring-payments), and does not support eWAY's hosted payment form
+* this plugin uses eWAY's [Rapid API Direct Payments](https://eway.io/features/api-rapid-api) and [Recurring Payments XML API](https://www.eway.com.au/features/payments-recurring-payments), and does not support eWAY's Responsive Shared Page (available with [Pro](https://gfeway.webaware.net.au/))

 == Installation ==